How to Setup an Electric Guitar for Drop C Tunings and low Heavy Metal Tunings.

 What is Drop C or Drop B tuning?

-There are many reasons and advantages to tuning your electric guitar down.
-It is easy and allows you to get that low, heavy metal tone without playing a 7-string guitar.
-However, I would not advise just lowering your tuning.
-Your guitar will need to be set up to handle this change in string tension and pressure.
-Also, I would not advise switching between standard and drop tunings on a regular basis.
+Drop tuning is fun and can give you that low, heavy metal tone without having to play a 7-string guitar.
+However, I wouldn’t just go lowering your tuning.
+Your guitar should be set up to handle this change in string tension and pressure.
+It’s not really a good idea to switch back and forth between standard and drop tunings on a regular basis either.
+Although changing back and forth without any setup work will probably not “hurt” your guitar, your guitar will just not play or sound as well as it could.
 Electric guitars need to be set up differently to play and sound good in drop tunings.
-I would suggest having separate guitars for drop tunings and standard tuning.
+It’s much easier to have two guitars with one setup in standard and the other setup in drop than to go back and forth with tunings.
+This might sound like a pat answer, but let’s be honest.
+All of us gearheads have more than one guitar.
 Here are some steps to setting up your electric guitar for drop tunings.

 What String Gauges to use for Drop B or Drop C tunings?